 The vanilla creme is pretty straight forward.
 I used a double boiler to cook the ingredients.
 If you don’t have a double boiler, you can use a metal bowl that fits on the top of the bottom pot securely but does not touch the bottom of the pot.

 The chocolate ganacche is what brings all the ingredients, the cake together.
-I like to make it a little softer than it is usually made.
-It should stick to the surface but does not have to be hard.
+It should be made a little softer than it is generally made for cakes … should stick to the surface but does not have to be hard.
 Also, the sweetness of the chocolate is a personal preference.
-I like the semi-sweet chocolate personally but you can use whatever you prefer, of course.
+I like the sweet chocolate personally but you can use whatever you prefer, of course.

 Makes about 10 slices